GokulNC/Quillpad-Server/README.md

    Additional Quillpad Documentation coming soon.
 Thanks for your patience.

    ### FAQ
+   - How to run on port 80?
+     - Set port in `quill_cherry8088.conf` and run `sudo -E python startquill_cherry.py`
    - Issue with CherryPy?
 Use `CherryPy-3.2.2` included within the repo
    - Issue with Pyrex?
 Download the [source code from here](http://www.cosc.canterbury.ac.nz/greg.ewing/python/Pyrex/) and use `python setup.py install`
    - Issue with MySQL and MySQL-python?